 When to Plant Onions.—There is still time for sowing seed in boxes preparatory to planting out in April.

 When to Plant Parsley.
-Parsley is to be sown in the latter part of the month.
+Parsley can be sown in the latter part of the month.

-There is time yet for sowing mid-season and late peas; but the sooner some of the first-earlies are in, the better.
+There is time yet for sowing mid-season and late peas.
 Some people sow many rows of peas in a plot rather close together, but it is better to put them far apart so that two or three rows of early potatoes can be grown between every two rows of peas.
 This ensures lots of light and air to the peas, and the peas in turn protect the potatoes from May frosts.
+An ideal situation of companion planting.

-Sea Kale.—Plant reserved for a late harvest should not be covered until they begin to push naturally, and then the coverings must be put on to blanch the growth effectually.
-Open-ground Sea Kale may be uncovered as soon as cut, but a little litter should be left to give protection and help the young shoots to rise, because after blanching the cutting is a severe strain on the plant, and it has to begin life afresh and prepare for the work of the next season.
+Sea Kale.— Open-ground Sea Kale can be uncovered as soon as it is cut, but a little mulch should be given to give protection and help the young shoots to rise again, because after blanching the cutting is a severe strain on the plant, and it has to begin life again and prepare for the work of the next season.

 When to Plant Shallots.—When well grown the clumps are bigger than a man's fist, and each separate bulb thicker than a walnut.
 To grow them well they must have time; so plant early, on rich ground, in rows one foot apart and the bulbs about nine inches apart.
 Press them into the earth deep enough to hold them firmly, but not quite buried.

-When to Plant Tomatoes.—In many gardens the first sowing is made this month, and when treated fairly, the plants come into bearing in about four months.
-Use good porous soil for the seed-pans.
-Sow very thinly in a temperature of 60° or 65°, and get the plants into thumb pots while they are quite small.
+When to Plant Tomatoes.—If you plant tomato seeds this month, and if all goes well, you should be able to get tomatoes on your plants within 4 months of sowing.
+Use good soil for the seed trays.
+Sow very thinly in a temperature of 60° or 65° F., and get the plants into smaller pots while they are quite small.

 When to Plant Turnips.
-Turnips may be sown on warm borders, but it is too early for large plantings in the open.
+Turnips may be sown on warm borders, but it is too early to plant enmass out in the open.

 If you are wondering when to plant vegetables - vegetable seed of almost every vegetable grown in the garden can be sown during the month of March.
-Make successive sowings of whatever it may be advisable to put under cover or on heat, and then proceed with open-ground sowings as weather and circumstances permit.
+Make successive sowings and it is probably at this stage far better to raise them in hot houses, frames or greenhouses before you think about putting them in outside beds as you never know what the weather will do at this stage.

 Very important indeed it is now to secure a Hot-bed.—To make one is easy enough.
 In the first place, secure a great bulk of manure, and if it is long and green, turn it two or three times, taking care that it is always moderately moist, but never actually wet.
 If the stuff is too dry, sprinkle with water at every turn, and let it steam away to take the rankest fire out of it.